 Outsourcing to Argentina

-One of the benefits of outsourcing to Argentina is that there are cultural similarities between them and the United States, which is part of what makes Argentineans easy to work with.
-As well, Argentineans, like Americans, approach their work and life in general with a can-do attitude.
+Western companies find it easy to collaborate and communicate with software development teams in Argentina, which has the strongest English language skills in the region.
+Like Americans, Argentinians approach both their work and life in general with a can-do attitude.
 Their knack for discovering innovative solutions is a direct result of their desire to make things work with the tools and materials at their disposal.
-In fact, they have a saying to that effect: “Lo atamos con alambre.”
-Translated from Spanish, the saying means “tying it with wire” but has the idiomatic connotation of “make it work!”
+In fact, they have a saying, “Lo atamos con alambre”, which translates literally as “tying it with wire”.
+In other words, “Just make it work!”

 Outsourcing to Colombia

-As mentioned in our exploration of outsourcing to Southeast Asian countries, Colombia, Indonesia, Vietnam, Egypt, Turkey and South Africa are collectively known as CIVETS countries.
-Economists favor these countries because they have sophisticated financial systems, controlled inflation, an increasing population of young people, a variety of exports, increasing foreign direct investment and geo-strategic locations.
-Of the CIVETS countries, Colombia is one that offers some of the best outsourcing opportunities.
-The country also offers a westernized culture, is geographically close to the United States, and, as is the case with other outsourcing destinations in Latin America, the timezone is similar.
+Colombia, Indonesia, Vietnam, Egypt, Turkey and South Africa are collectively known as CIVETS.
+Identified as emerging market economies, they are favored by economists because they have sophisticated financial systems, controlled inflation, an increasing population of young people, a variety of exports, expanding foreign direct investment, and geo-strategic locations.
+Of the CIVETS countries, Colombia offers some of the best outsourcing opportunities.
+A member of the OECD, it has a Westernized culture, is geographically close to the United States, and – like other outsourcing destinations in Latin America – operates in a similar time zone.

 The magical quality that seems to define Colombia, though, is something that permeates the culture itself.
-Similar to Vietnam and India, Colombians have an optimism and enthusiasm that’s contagious.
-Regardless of project roadblocks or challenges, they find ways to make things work.
-Such an attitude goes a long way to ensuring success in the software development world.
-Such passion is much needed and highly sought after.
-The major centers of software development are in Bogotá and Medellín, respectively the first- and second-largest cities in Colombia.
+Colombians have an optimism and enthusiasm that’s contagious.
+Regardless of project roadblocks or challenges, they find ways to make things work – it’s the kind of attitude that goes a long way to ensuring success.
+The major centers of software development outsourcing are the capital Bogotá and the city of Medellín, further north.

 Outsourcing to Peru

-To learn more about outsourcing to other countries in Latin America such as Brazil, Costa Rica and Venezuela download our complete 2018 Guide to Software Outsourcing in Latin America.
+To find out more about outsourcing software development to other countries in the region, including Brazil, Costa Rica and Uruguay, download our 2022 Guide to Outsourcing in Latin America.